 Can you think of anything more game oriented than popcorn?
 Nachos, maybe, BBQ, okay, but popcorn and sports are like peanut butter and jelly, a tried and true tradition.
 However, you don’t have to settle for traditional buttered popcorn, you can get a little fancy with it and take your munchies to a new level of yum.

-Chocolate covered popcorn with peanut butter, roasted cashews, and coconut is like eating a handful of Peanut Butter Cups and Almond Joy (even though the nuts are different) candy bars without the artificial ingredients.
-In fact, this popcorn could actually be considered a health food, because it’s made with whole foods and sweetened with maple syrup instead of refined sugar.
+Chocolate covered popcorn with peanut butter, roasted cashews, and coconut is like eating a handful of Peanut Butter Cups and Almond Joy (even though the nuts are different) candy bars… without the artificial ingredients.
+In fact, this popcorn is probably the healthiest dessert popcorn you can get!
+After all, it’s made with whole foods and sweetened with maple syrup instead of refined sugar.
 Take another handful and smile, y’all!

 Whether you’re planning on watching football, tennis, your kid’s soccer games, or binging on Stranger Things (I’m obsessed) this weekend, you’ll want to have a bowl of this delicious chocolate, peanut butter, cashew, and coconut popcorn to keep you company.
 The popcorn is air popped, and did you know that if you don’t pop it in oil it’s actually considered a healthy snack?
 That means that this popcorn recipe starts with a good base and just gets better.
 The peanut butter and roasted cashews add protein and other nutrients, the coconut adds aminos and more, and the dark chocolate adds antioxidants, you get the picture.

 Grab your favorite type of popcorn- microwavable, stove top kernels, or dare we say an air popper!
 We love the air popper because of how easy it is and how perfect the popcorn turns out.
 Should we list out the benefits of an air popper?

 - No more burnt popcorn smell (it’s happened to us one to many times)